 This is a broody was taken out of the nest for illustration purposes only.
 She promptly assumed the broody position in the mulch.
 Shortly thereafter she was moved into the Broody Breaker.

-To break a broody, I use a proven and reliable method consisting of a wire-bottomed cage placed in a well-lit location away from the coop.
+To break a broody, I use a proven and reliable method consisting of a wire-bottomed cage, raised off the floor, placed in a well-lit location away from the coop.
 As soon as a broody is identified, she goes into the Broody Breaker.
 A rabbit hutch serves this purpose perfectly.
 The wire bottomed cage allows cooler air to circulate under the hen, cooling off her belly/breast.
-They key is the wire bottomed cage without bedding.
+The key is a raised, wire bottomed cage without bedding away from the coop.
 It's fine to provide a roost if you'd like.

 To test whether a hen is ready to join the flock as a contributing member again, I remove her from the Broody Breaker and watch her behavior.
 If she is still broody she will high-tail it directly back to her chosen nest, in which case, back she goes into the Broody Breaker for another tour of duty.